GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 ### What if I'm already using a third-party library or a script to lazy-load images?

-The `loading` attribute should not affect code that currently lazy-loads your assets in any way, but there are a few important things to consider:

-1. If your custom lazy-loader attempts to load images or frames sooner than when Chrome loads them normally—that is, at a distance greater than the [distance-from-viewport thresholds](#distance-from-viewport-thresholds)— they are still deferred and load based on normal browser behavior.
-2. If your custom lazy-loader uses a shorter distance to determine when to load a particular image than the browser, then the behavior would conform to your custom settings.
+With full support of native lazy-loading now available in modern browsers, you may wish to reconsider if you still need a third-party library or script to lazy-load images.

-One reason to continue to use a third-party library along with `loading="lazy"` is to provide a polyfill for browsers that do not yet support the attribute, or to have more control over when lazy loading is triggered.
+One reason to continue to use a third-party library along with `loading="lazy"` is to provide a polyfill for browsers that do not support the attribute, or to have more control over when lazy loading is triggered.

-### How do I handle browsers that don't yet support lazy-loading?
+### How do I handle browsers that don't support lazy-loading?

 Create a polyfill or use a third-party library to lazy-load images on your site.
 The `loading` property can be used to detect if the feature is supported in the browser: